NehemiahSkan/CSE_151A_GP/README.md

 ### Conclusion
 As stated above, we concluded that the linear model is and a small RNN are insufficient to represent our data.
 However, we hope that in evaluating other categorical features, we can build a more robust model through neural networks to evaluate features such as the nature of the keyword, the context of the subreddit, in addition to the upvote/downvote score.

+# Milestone 4

+1. A complete introduction

+Comment sections are everywhere now.
+YouTube, Reddit, Twitter.
+There is no online forum where comments are not seen.
+People provide their views, advice, or say whatever they want.
+Oftentimes, there is a rating system associated with comments.
+Whether that is a actual score like with Reddit's upvote or downvote, or liked comments in YouTube.
+In our project, we hope to explore Reddit comments and the text's relationship with it's score (the number or upvotes/downvotes).
+Our model aims to predict the relevancy, or score, of future comments.
+This is important as we want people seeing good new comments rather than unless spam or junk that some people may often type onto the internet.

+2. A complete submission including all prior submissions

+3. All code uploaded in the form of jupyter notebooks that can be easily followed along to your GitHub Repository.

+4. A written report

+5. Your final model should be included in every section of your write up. i.e. Methods, Results, Discussion

+6. Your GitHub repo must be made public by the morning of the next day of the submission deadline.